 If we don’t receive the assurances we need, we will cancel any supply arrangements with those businesses.

 Training will be sourced and provided to relevant staff from time to time to ensure that David Hayton Ltd is free of modern slavery and human trafficking and that due diligence is being undertaken on suppliers.

 We have a zero tolerance approach to slavery and human trafficking and will continue to ensure that all those in our supply chain and contractors meet with our values, including paying employees at the prevailing minimum wage applicable within their relevant country of operation.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes David Hayton Ltd’s slavery and human trafficking statement for the financial year ending 31st December 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes David Hayton Ltd’s slavery and human trafficking statement for the financial year ending 31 st December 2020.

 David Hayton Ltd

 Grears Hill Road,